georgeonalo/cicd-build-docker-image/README.md

 ### Step 10: Clean Up

-### Conclusion: By the time you have taken all the afformentioned steps, you would have succeeeded in creating this project.
+### Conclusion: By the time you have taken all the afformentioned steps, you would have succeeded in creating this project.